-B. Included in "Total Employees" under Table A event the undersigned bidder is awarded this hat would be employed in the The undersigned bidder projects that: (numb oer) new hires would be recruited from the area in which the contract project is located; and/or (number) office or base of operation is located. hires would be recruited from the a area in which the bidder's principal office of base of operation is located.
-C. Included in "Total Employees" under Table A undersigned bidder as well as a projection of The undersigned bidder estimates that (numl ber) persons will The undersigned bidder estimates that (numl be directly employed by the prime contractor employed by subcontractors. and that (number) persons will be PART I III.
-AFFIRMATIVE ACTION PLAN A. The undersigned bidder understands and agutilization projection included under PART II in any job category, and in the event that the commencement of work, develop and submit (geared to the completion stages of the contrutilization are corrected.
-Such Affirmative Act the Department of Human Rights . is determined to be an underutilization undersigned bidder is awarded the taweritten Affirmative Action Plan in tract) whereby deficiencies in minor ation of minority persons or women is contract, he/she will, prior to ncluding a specific timetable ity and/or female employee B. The undersigned bidder understands and ag submitted herein, and the goals and timetable to be part of the contract specifications.
-Comp pany Telephone Num ber Addre ess NOTICE REGARDING SIGNATURE Bidder's signature on the Proposal Signature Sheet completed only if revisions are required. will constitute the signing of this form .
-The following signature block needs Signat ture: 🗌 Title: Date: Instructi tions: All tables must include subcontractor personne el in addition to prime contractor personnel.
-Table A A - Include both the number of employees that w (Table B) that will be allocated to contract work should include all employees including all mino k, and include all apprentices and on-the-jo ob trainees.
-The "Total Employees" column Table B Include all employees currently employed that currently employed. will be allocated to the contract work include ling any apprentices and on-the-job trainees Table C C - Indicate the racial breakdown of the total appre entices and on-the-job trainees shown in Ta ble A. 20.4020 (2.4044)
+B. Included in "Total Employees" under Table A is the total number of new hires that would be employed in the event the undersigned bidder is awarded this contract.
+The u undersigned bidder projects that: (number) new hires would be recruit uited from the area in which the contract project is located new hires would be re- ; and/or (number) office e or base of operation is located.
+C. ded in "Total Employees" under Table A is a projection of ersigned bidder as well as a projection of numbers of pers be dire undersigned bidder estimates that (number) rectly employed by the prime contractor and that (number loyed by subcontractors. r) persons will be PART I II.
+AFF FIRMATIVE ACTION PLAN A. in any comm (geare utilizat undersigned bidder understands and agrees that in the exation projection included under PART II is determined to by job category, and in the event that the undersigned bidd mencement of work, develop and submit a written Affirmated to the completion stages of the contract) whereby defeation are corrected.
+Such Affirmative Action Plan will be sometiment of Human Rights. be an underutilization of der is awarded this cor utive Action Plan includ iciencies in minority an of minority persons or women of minority persons or women of tract, he/she will, prior to ling a specific timetable and/or female employee B. submi undersigned bidder understands and agrees that the mind nitted herein, and the goals and timetable included under part of the contract specifications.
+Compa any Telephone Number Addre SS NOTICE REGARDING SIG NATURE s signature on the Proposal Signature Sheet will constitute the sted only if revisions are required. signing of this form.
+The e following signature block needs Signat ure: 🗌 ] ə: Date: Instructi ons: All tables must include subcontractor personnel in addition to prime of contractor personnel.
+Table A - Include both the number of employees that would be hired to perf (Table B) that will be allocated to contract work, and include all app should include all employees including all minorities, apprentices and rentices and on-the-job train nees.
+The "Total Employees" column Table B - Include all employees currently employed that will be allocated to the currently employed. e contract work including an y apprentices and on-the-job trainees Table C - Indicate the racial breakdown of the total apprentices and on-the-job trainees shown in Table A. DO 1070 (D 10/11/07)